 While tokenization in the traditional payments space was used to enhance the privacy of sensitive information, with blockchain, the focus has shifted to assets.
 Tokenization in the context of blockchain refers to the process of converting something into a token that is issued, stored and moved between owners, with all actions recorded on a blockchain ledger.
 It is adding a digital wrapper to an existing asset, or creating an entirely new asset, which can then be used within the blockchain financial system.

 Bitcoin was created as a peer-to-peer cash system, not as a global computing platform.
 Natively, Bitcoin did not support the creation of tokens on top of it.
-The first stepping stone toward tokenization was the creation of “colored coins,” back then, a very innovative idea that enabled the creation of tokens on Bitcoin.
-Nevertheless, Bitcoin’s focus on being decentralised, censorship-resistant money came at a sacrifice to its scalability & complexity of logic it could support.
-As a result it wasn’t naturally suitable as a platform for tokenization, and colored coins never really took off.
+The first stepping stone toward tokenization was the creation of “coloured coins,” back then, a very innovative idea that enabled the creation of tokens on Bitcoin.
+Nevertheless, Bitcoin’s focus on being a decentralised, censorship-resistant asset came at a sacrifice to its scalability and the complexity of logic it could support.
+As a result it wasn’t naturally suitable as a platform for tokenization, and thus coloured coins never really took off.

 Yet, in 2015, with the emergence of Ethereum, it suddenly became feasible for anyone to easily create tokens and establish business logic using smart contracts.
 One of the most prominent use cases of tokens were so-called ICOs (Initial Coin Offerings), whereby users send Ether to a smart contract and receive a token in return.